7 Silent Signs of High-Functioning Anxiety

 You can’t sleep

 It’s not uncommon to have trouble falling or staying asleep, or to have a restless sleep.
 “You may rely on a glass or two of wine or a Tylenol PM to mask it temporarily, but basically, you have sleep issues,” warns Wright.
 In addition, because your nervous system is in overdrive, you may also have a heightened startle response.
 This means you may jump or startle easily, such as when ambulance sirens go off or a door slams shut.
 Neither Tylenol PM nor wine are long-term solutions and may even worsen your sleep issues.
-Talk to a medical professional about solutions for the long haul.
-Lack of sleep isn’t the only symptom of high functioning anxiety—it’s also one of the 9 silent signs of an anxiety disorder.
+Some people find taking melatonin helps with their nighttime anxiety, but ultimately you should talk to a medical professional about solutions for the long haul.
+In the meantime, here are some tips if you’re waking up with anxiety at night.

 You can’t concentrate